harikt/aurav2book/manuscript/chapter8.md

 ```

 Now modify the actions class `{$PROJECT_PATH}/src/App/Actions/BlogRead.php`
 to inject the `BlogRead` responder.
-You need also need to inject a
+You also need to inject a
 _Domain_ service which can fetch the details of the id.
 We are skipping the service and assume you have some way to get the data.

-Remove the _View_ and _Response_ objects from the action class for
+Remove the _View_ and _Response_ objects from the action class because
 the responder is responsible for rendering the view and set the response.

 Now your modified action class will look like